-If you are worried about online sexual abuse or the way someone has been communicating with your child online report concerns this here.
+If you are worried about online sexual abuse or the way someone has been communicating with your child online, report concerns here.

 Information and advice about how to keep children safe online, can be found on the online safety section of the school website.

 In our planning and expectations, we are aware of the need for flexibility from all sides:-

 · parents may be trying to work from home so access to technology as a family may be limited;